SkellyBuilds/scmc/readme.md

  The readme can be located at https://github.com/SkellyBuilds/scmc Please be careful while commenting, if you leave extra commas or data, this mod will go kaboom!
 So treat it properly!

- Config Version: 0.9.5.7-8c6b82e2*/
+ Config Version: 0.9.6.0-6061017d*/

  module.exports = {
   "useonlyuniversalmods": true, /*Universal mods basically are both client side & server side mods.
 So one for both!
   If you leave this enabled, server mods will not be used unless you specified otherwise*/

   "cankickplayerswithnomods": true, /*This gives you the choice to allow the mod to kick players if they are missing a mod or otherwise
   If you choose false, it won't kick the player but notify the player about the missing mods so they can be aware!*/

   "enablescmccrashes": true, //When something goes critically wrong on sCMC's end, you can change if SCMC can stop your server & make a crash report.
   "usethismodsonly": [], /*This is an array that will only use the mod ids provided for the mod, nothing else.
   If you leave it empty, All mods will be used by SCMC unless you configurated it otherwise*/

   "dontusethismods": [], //This will basically blacklist a mod from being registered in SCMC, if you have it usethismods, the blacklist won't be checked since the whitelist is always checked first.
   "usethismods": [], /*Universal mods basically are both client side & server side mods.
 So one for both!
   If you leave this enabled, server mods will not be used unless you specified otherwise*/

   "optionalmods": [], //This list of mods won't be required to download, meaning they won't show up in the missing mod screen and there will be a GUI difference for the mod to clarify via servermodmenu
-  "port": 27752 //Which port should this mod use for SCMC to Server Mod Menu communication - Changing the port means you require a domain for port compatibility for SCMC, learn how to do this at https://github.com/SkellyBuilds/scmc/wiki/Getting-started-using-SCMC#how-do-i-use-different-ports-properly
+  "port": 27752, //Which port should this mod use for SCMC to Server Mod Menu communication - Changing the port means you require a domain for port compatibility for SCMC, learn how to do this at https://github.com/SkellyBuilds/scmc/wiki/Getting-started-using-SCMC#how-do-i-use-different-ports-properly
+  "canreadmodtranslations": true, //If a mod tells SCMC via it's fabric config to read it's texts (Like description, links, names etc) and use it instead.
+If you are an mod developer, here's how you can integrete it in your mod. https://github.com/SkellyBuilds/scmc/wiki/Integreting-SCMC-to-your-fabric-mod
+  "translatebydefault": false //Translate the mod's details anyways even if the mod doesn't add it in it's configuration.
 }
 ```